kittykatattack/dust/README.md

 The fourth argument is the container that you want to add the particles to; in this example the particles will be added to the stage.
 The fifth argument is the number of particles you want to create.
-The `create` method returns an array containing reference to all the sprites being used as particle, which might be useful if you need to access them for reasons such as doing collision detection.
+The `create` method returns an array containing references to all the sprites being used as particles, which might be useful if you need to access them for reasons such as doing collision detection.

 This is the effect that this code produces: